A Collection of Haiku

 He has been unmoored

-Carried by silent currents
+Carried by secret currents

 No wind in his sail